Wednesday, October 23, 2013

 The decoration on the lid include both inscriptions and images of gods in a most delicate and refined nature, quite unusual.
 It in the innermost coffin we find the mummy of Peniu wrapped in a cartonnage case created from a mold typical of the 22nd Dynasty.

-The case is painted yellow with decoration picked out in white and details of various coloures, it is yet a standard case for the dynasty, which are almost always very beautiful though in Peniu's case it differs from many others by his black hair and skin.
-The book moves through to the Roman period with a number of outstanding coffin ensembles and masks but the subject of the dearly departed is really only met with the 2nd century A.D.coffin of a child with his head raised as he is reborn in the afterlife.
+The case is painted yellow with decoration picked out in white and details of various colors it is yet a standard case for the dynasty, which is almost always very beautiful though in Peniu's case it differs from many others by his black hair and skin.
+The book moves through to the Roman period with a number of outstanding coffin ensembles and masks but the subject of the dearly departed is really only met with the 2nd-century A.D.coffin of a child with his head raised as he is reborn in the afterlife.